Cluster feeding is when your baby wants to feed very often at certain times followed by long gaps without feeding.

 For example, this may mean your baby wants to feed a lot in the evening, but not as much during the day.

 This behaviour is common, especially during times of growth spurts.
+Your baby will go through many growth spurts in the first year.
+Each usually lasts a few days.

 Why it happens